Welcome to The Inexpensive Seismometer Project! See

 My system sits on the basement slab of a VA office building about 100 feet from an continuously operating HVAC unit, with a major road about 100 ft on one side, and a McDonalds drive through about 50 ft away on the other.
 During the day the record shows many spikes similar to what happens when someone walks near the pendulum and deforms the slab.
 I get some pretty quiet data in the middle of the night when the Big Macs go home.

 You will need to get an accurate time reference to Coordinated Universal Time (UTC) (Greenwich England time without daylight saving time) since you want to know the arrival time of quakes within a second of UTC.
-Some folks hook their electronics to GPS or WWV radio systems but I am too cheap for that.
+Some folks hook their electronics to GPS or WWV radio systems but I have not tried that.
 I looked for some way to make my PC clock accurate to within a fraction of a second per week instead of its usual several seconds per hour of error.
 Here is what I came up with:

 I found when I started my project in 2000 that most of the existing seismic data logging software was programmed to accept data from a few PC a/d boards, and most of the programs did not accept the ASCII data records that microprocessors can easily output.
 However I found one program that the author was willing to modify to accept simple ASCII records: the freeware program Amaseis.
 Here is all of the seismic software that I am have heard of that might be of interest to amateur seismologists.
 Please send me links to all the software I have missed.